bens4lsu/theskinny-publish/Content/blog2/music-friday-for-jodie-foster.md

 Given the topic, my song selection this morning is cheesy, but I like the tune, and I would like it if the topic of the lyrics were something more mundane.
 But this one brings some strong lyrics.

-<i>When I was at church they taught me something else
+*When I was at church they taught me something else
 If you preach hate at the service those words aren't anointed That holy water that you soak in has been poisoned When everyone else is more comfortable remaining voiceless Rather than fighting for humans that have had their rights stolen I might not be the same, but that's not important
-No freedom till we're equal, damn right I support it</i>
+No freedom till we're equal, damn right I support it*

 <iframe width="560" height="315" src="http://www.youtube.com/embed/hlVBg7_08n0" frameborder="0" allowfullscreen></iframe>